BeBaxxter/-GT2-Game-Engines_3D/README.md

 ### Player

--Player can move around the room with WASD and move the Camera withe the mouse.
+-Player can move around the room with WASD and move the Camera withe the mouse or with the controller.

+-Player can initiate a 3-hit combo attack by clicking the left mouse button or the X button on the Xbox controller (Square for Dualshock controller)

 -Menu Items can be selected with the mouse click.